DhruvThakker/AndroidCheatsheet/README.md

 # AndroidCheatsheet
-Tempelates and Basic Modules for Android
+Templates and Basic Modules for Android.
+Contains all kinds of useful libraries with commented code and usages.